aydinsenih/elestirorg_backend/README.md

 Returns : JSON with "status", "data" and "message"(if error occurred).

 /createquestion method POST
-Params : "token", "title" , "categoryID".
+Params : "token", "question" , "category" , "answers".

+"answers" must be json as shown below
+ {"1":"some answer", "2":"some other answer"}
+ "answers" answers must be between 2 and 5 (2 and 5 include).

+ "category" must be one of the following
+ "Siyaset" , "Eglence" , "General"

 Returns : "status" and "message"(if error occurred).